List of Time Team episodes

-The following is a list of episodes of Time Team, a British television/web programme about archaeology, that aired on Channel 4 from 16 January 1994 to,7 September 2014.
+The following is a list of episodes of Time Team, a British television/web programme about archaeology, that aired on Channel 4 from 16 January 1994 to 7 September 2014.

-In 2022 Time Team returned on YouTube, with Series 21 onwards presented by Gus Casely-Hayford.
-It was first made available, on 18 March 2022.

-It was followed by Series 22, in 2023 which also featured a brand new special episode, Digging Band of Brothers, which was presented by a returning Tony Robinson.
+In 2022 Time Team returned on YouTube, with series 21 onwards presented by Gus Casely-Hayford.
+It was first made available on 18 March 2022.
+This was followed by series 22 in 2023, with a new special episode, "Digging Band of Brothers", which was presented by a returning Tony Robinson.

 The episode numbers follow the order of the first transmission.